 Healthy, hearty, and loaded with colorful veggies this Thai Peanut Quinoa Salad is as scrumptious as it looks.
 It’s tossed in a flavorful peanut dressing and topped with crushed peanuts, cilantro, and lime juice and will make a perfect addition to really any meal.
 It’s a salad that will wow your guests and your tastebuds!
-Thai Peanut Quinoa Salad is gluten-free, dairy-free, and vegan-friendly.
+Thai-Inspired Peanut Quinoa Salad is gluten-free, dairy-free, and vegan-friendly.

 Weekend grill-outs, weeknight dinners, meal prep lunches – Thai Peanut Quinoa Salad is a winner for all!

 It’s a hearty salad making it great for meal prepping and because it comes with so much flavor it’s an easy solution to spruce up any menu.
 We like to serve it with juicy grilled chicken, grilled pork chop, or grilled salmon to really round out the meal (yet keep it simple).
 In fact, during the grilling months, our favorite kind of meal is a meal that is made up of a delicious salad and grilled meat or fish.
 Super simple but totally delicious and satisfying.
 For meal prep, we like to make the salad and add cubed or shredded chicken to it.
 It’s a lunch we most definitely look forward to!

 And we can’t forget to mention how nutritious this Thai Peanut Quinoa Salad is!
 It’s complete with healthy and satisfying fats, 5 g of fiber, and 10 g of plant-based protein per serving and a variety of antioxidants, vitamins, and mineral thanks to all of the bright, colorful veggies.
 A salad that’s incredibly healthy, totally scrumptious and super satisfying is a win in our book!